wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

     the characteristic appearance of ectomycorrhizal root systems

 ## Plant Identification

-**Complete the exercises for identifying plant families using the key / identification and family descriptions of the major Australian plant families at the end of the manual.**
+We will examine the key traits and features of some of the **major Australian plant families** throughout this course.
+Details for these families are provided in the back of the lab manual (Plant Identification and Family Descriptions, and the Key to Australian Plant Families).

 \newpage